 Many people invest in a stainless steel repair kit.
 These kits help you get rid of any scratches you may come across.
 Scratch B Gone is a popular item for those who need to remove the scratches on their steel.
 The packaging outlines how to use this product.

 Which pad you use will depend on how deep your scratch is.
 Once you determine the pad you need, you’ll take the handle on the pad, move it over the scratch, and apply the shine formula.
-Move the handle along the grain and repeat this motion until the scratch is gone.
+Move the handle along the grain, repeating this motion until the scratch is gone.
 You can then clean the area using a microfiber cloth.

 5. Sandpaper for Deep Scratches

-Sandpaper can help you remove those deep and stubborn scratches on your stainless steel.
-When using this method, be sure to wet the sandpaper first and follow up with a rubbing compound.
+Sandpaper can help you remove deep, stubborn scratches from your stainless steel.
+When using this method, be sure to wet the sandpaper first, then apply a rubbing compound.
 Be sure to never sand against the grain and note that this only works for uncoated stainless steel, so don’t try it on any other types of metal.

 Visit Tampa Steel & Supply for Quality Metal and Metal Processing Services